RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 If your kick is sounding promising, but a little weird, try using EQ at the end to fine-tune the feeling.
 If the kick feels dull and almost like a woody “knock” try cutting around 500 Hz.
 Finally, if the kick is sounding too grating, cut around 2,000-2,500 Hz, but if it doesn’t sound “in-your-face” enough try boosting here.
 Boost around 5,000-10,000 Hz for extra sizzle and excitement.

 At the end of the day, the most important secret to being a great EDM producer is to keep working.
 To know your software inside and out.
 You don’t have to know tons of music theory, but you do need to know how to stretch and bend and shape sound using all the ins and outs of your software.
-There’s no substitute for the time you spend watching videos, reading articles, and especially, fooling around.
+There’s no substitute for the time you spend watching videos, reading articles, and especially, fooling around to gain more experience.

-I highly recommend to try and re-create some of your favorite tracks.
+I highly recommend trying and re-create some of your favorite tracks.
 See how close you can get.
 This is a fabulous way to learn new techniques.
 And when you run into something you just can’t get, then at least you have a specific question to ask now.
 It’s a lot easier to answer “how did this artist do this effect right here” instead of “how do I make EDM.”
-If you are struggling with the final polishing of your tracks, consider investing in a professional mixing and mastering service.
-These services can be more affordable than you’d expect, while also being a powerful tool to learn by example.
-Keep working, and feel the joy of the music!

 Robert is a freelance audio engineer and the lead writer for Range of Sounds.
 Robert has had a lifelong obsession with dissecting and understanding music and is a self-taught composer, multi-instrumentalist, songwriter, singer, and recording engineer.